 The Knowledge Exchange (KE) partners are six key national organisations within Europe tasked with developing infrastructure and services to enable the use of digital technologies to improve higher education and research: CSC in Finland, CNRS in France, the Danish Agency for Science and Higher Education in Denmark, DFG in Germany, Jisc in the UK and SURF in the Netherlands.

-Our six partners share a clear vision that scholarship should be open.
+We share a clear vision that scholarship should be open.
 Through Knowledge Exchange we are working together to support the development of digital infrastructures to enable open scholarship.
-We are raising our collective voice to inform national and international policies and promote common approaches, so that it becomes easier for scholarship to cross national boundaries.
+We inform national and international policies and promote common approaches, to enable scholarship to cross national boundaries.

 - improve transparency and engender greater trust in research